Ibabalola/webpack-demo/README.md

 JavaScript offers source maps, which maps your compiled code back to your original source code.
 If an error originates from b.js, the source map will tell you exactly that.

  [source maps](https://blog.teamtreehouse.com/introduction-source-maps)

+Using source maps allows developers to maintain a straight-forward debugging environment while at the same time optimizing their sites for performance.

+In this post you have learned how source maps work and seen how you can generate them using UglifyJS.
+If you ever ship websites with compressed assets (which you should), it’s really worth taking the time to integrate source map creation into your workflow.